AbiralSharmagithub/Expense-Tracker/README.md

-#  This is my New project.
+#  This is Expenses Tracker.